Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: Introduction

 \subsection{Acknowledgments}

-The author thanks Cary Malkieiwch, Tommy Brazelton, David Chan, Jesse Keyes, David Mehrle, Ben Spitz, and J.D.
+The author thanks Cary Malkiewich, Tommy Brazelton, David Chan, Jesse Keyes, David Mehrle, Ben Spitz, and J.D.
 Quigley for helpful conversations and their encouragement to pursue this project.
+The author would also like to thank the anonymous referee for their helpful feedback.
+The author was partially supported by NSF FRG grant DMS-2052923.
 This work represents a portion of the author's PhD thesis written under the supervision of Cary Malkiewich at Binghamton University.